JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 }
 ```

-The IDE gives us a warning: the function is unused.

 Then, in `App`, change the `<h1>` to use the output of this function, using autocompletion for the function name:

 ```typescript